cv/crab/README.md

 - Verbose logging (especially before any change or destructive operations in Rally)
 - Dry-run mode
 - Figure out how to stub or simulate Rally (tests are taking way too long already)
+- Error messages are still more cryptic than we'd like
+- Add a `move` subcommand which moves the story from one state to the next (potentially, `move --back`)
+- Add a Cucumber Formatter that updates Test Runs in Rally with results from CI
+- Add @manual tags to Test Cases marked as such
+- Investigate use of other fields like Priority and Risk in Rally Test Cases
+- Support i18n Cucumber Features
+- Make it possible to associate defects with Features (essentially treating defects like stories)

 Suggestions?
 Please get in touch!